 Cord Blood and Tissue in the Treatment of Disease

-In addition to the FDA-approved treatments, researchers are looking into other diseases cord blood can treat.
+In addition to the proven treatments, researchers are looking into other diseases cord blood can treat.
 Promising research that could potentially impact a countless number of lives is being conducted in the treatment of autism, cerebral palsy, adult stroke and more.
 Below is a partial list of diseases currently being researched or treated using stem cells like those found in cord blood and cord tissue:

 Cord Blood Stem Cells in Preclinical Research and Clinical Trials